 The preliminary question regarding certificate of merits is, are they needed for this particular cause of action?
 In Dental Care Assocs., Inc. v.
-Keller Engineers, Inc., 954 A.2d 597 (Pa.
+Keller Eng'rs, Inc., 954 A.2d 597 (Pa.
 Super.
 Ct.
 2008), app. denied, 968 A.2d 233 (Pa.
 2009), the Superior Court determined whether a certificate of merit was needed for a cause of action filed against an incorporated engineering firm.
 The court stated that plaintiff's claims, although couched as ordinary negligence, were "inextricably intertwined with the propriety of assessing the professional engineering services [defendant] provided in the storm water management plan and civil design of [plaintiff's] property."
 Id. at 602.
 The court placed particular emphasis on the expert report plaintiff attached to the Petition to Open Judgment of Non Pros, which stated defendant's storm management report for the property was found to be "thorough in scope and of sound engineering methods."
 Id.
 The court explained that the excerpt from the expert report addressed "topics 'beyond the realm of common knowledge and experience' that would require expert testimony to explicate."
 Id.
 Accordingly, the court held a certificate of merit against the engineering firm was required and the entry of a judgment of non pros was proper.
 See also Zokaites Contracting, Inc. v.
 Trant Corp., 968 A.2d 1282 (Pa.
 Super.
 Ct.), app. denied, 985 A.2d 972 (Pa.
-2009), (certificate of merit was required for allegations against engineering firm where Complaint sounded in professional liability, not breach of contract, because Complaint's averments related to engineering firm's overall exercise of care and professional judgment, not specific contractual duties and obligations.)
+2009), (certificate of merit was required for allegations against engineering firm where Complaint sounded in professional liability, not breach of contract, because Complaint's averments related to engineering firm's overall exercise of care and professional judgment, not specific contractual duties and obligations.); Paige v.
+Reed, No. 3989 EDA 2017, 2019 Pa.
+Super.
+Unpub.
+LEXIS 3714 (Oct.
+2, 2019) (plaintiff's failure to file a motion prior to the entry of judgment of non pros requesting determination of whether a certificate of merit is necessary waived the ability to raise the argument after judgment of non pros was entered).

 In French v.
-Comw.
+Commw.
 Assocs., Inc., 980 A.2d 623 (Pa.
 Super.
 Ct.
 2009), the court addressed whether a certificate of merit was required in a death action brought against an engineering firm alleging negligence, products liability, and breach of warranty.
 The court found that the trial court erred in dismissing plaintiff's entire complaint, without evaluating which claims sounded in professional negligence and which ones sounded in products liability/breach of warranty, to ensure that only the professional negligence claims were dismissed.
 Id. at 629.
 The court rejected the trial court's legal generalization that "if an expert is needed to sustain any cause of action included in the complaint, then the entire complaint is necessarily one for professional liability.
 Such a blanket statement is too inclusive, where expert opinion is often relevant and admissible in a variety of contexts, not just in claims for professional negligence."
 Id. at 635.
 The court vacated the trial court's order and remanded to determine which counts of the complaint sounded in professional negligence.